neilchvz/infrastructure-portfolio/automation/production-monitoring/README.md

-The goal was a **proactive, site-aware monitoring system** that could detect ISP degradation before clients noticed it, route alerts to the right place automatically, and page the on-call tech for critical clients — with zero manual handling between alert and ticket.
+The goal was a **proactive, site-aware monitoring system** that could detect ISP degradation before clients noticed it, route alerts to the right place automatically, and page the on-call tech for critical clients, with zero manual handling between alert and ticket.

 ---